 - Who can help me with jobs or career questions?
 Career Services at UMass is a great resource.
 Alternatively, feel free to check in with the CNS Career Center.
-You can make an appointment here.
+You can make an appointment with them through Handshake.

 Studying Elsewhere and Abroad:

 - Can I take courses at the Five Colleges?
 Yes, UMass Amherst’s full and part-time students who meet some minimum criteria are eligible to enroll in Five College classes.
 Find out more here.

 - How can I spend a semester abroad?
 It is a great idea to do this and will provide you with tremendous experience for your personal life and career.
 Check out our study abroad page or the International Programs Office site to learn more.

 Still Having Questions?

 - Who is my academic advisor?
 You can find your academic advisor’s name on Spire on the Student Center page (at the bottom right-corner of the page).
-If no name is mentioned there, then you need to contact the BCT Chief Undergraduate Advisor or the Program Director.
+If no name is mentioned there, then you should contact the BCT Chief Undergraduate Advisor or the Program Director.

 - Check out the CNS College’s FAQ page or browse their webpage.

 - Who do I contact if I need to talk to the Academic Dean?
 Any of the CNS Associate Deans will be happy to help you.
 You can find them at 220 Morrill II Science Center.
 Make an appointment online or call them: 545-1969

 - Is there more specific guidance for all of this?
 Yes, there is the official Academic Regulations handbook.
 You can also always check with your advisor or the Registrar’s office.

 - How come I keep missing official emails?
 Official emails are always sent only to your @umass.edu account.
-Either check UMail regularly or set up email forwarding to your regular address (e.g. GMail) in the UMail Post Office.
+Either check Google Mail (previously: UMail) regularly or set up email forwarding to your personal address (e.g. GMail).

 PLEASE NOTE: While we took care to assemble this list, please be aware that official university and program regulations always have precedence over what has been presented here.